78 talented artists and tradespeople who teach at Manor Mill.

 Upcoming Classes

-My wife, Amanda, and I live in Boring, MD on a 30-acre farm with our three dogs Wesley, Arlo, and Tela.
+My wife, Amanda, and I live in Boring, MD on a 30-acre farm with our three dogs Arlo, Tel, and Rabil.
 We both grew up in Baltimore and Carroll County and love the area.
 I have my master's in teaching, went to culinary school, had my real estate license and was a land surveyor before settling into my tie dye business.
 When I am not tie dyeing, you can find me listening to records, seeing live music (jam bands and blue grass), playing lacrosse, snowboarding, or hiking.

 Maxi Cif Designs one-woman company striving to create simple, ethical sterling jewelry inspired by earth and moon.
 Formally trained in metalworking and digital object design.
 BFA in Interdisciplinary Object Design from Towson University concentrating in CAD and metalworking.
 All wire forms and components designed and fabricated by maker, lovingly handmade in Baltimore, MD.